 The volunteers use laundry baskets to capture and move wildlife, including koalas, taking them to safety and for treatment.

-HomeLeisure was more than happy to help these wonderful rescuers with their request.
+HomeLeisure was more than happy to help these wonderful rescuers with their requests.

 Libby, who was volunteering at Dutch Thunder Wildlife Care and Rescue and is an impressive 13 years old, has been raising awareness and helping koalas and other wildlife for years.
 She also helps make pouches that are sent around Australia so others too can help rescue our native wildlife.